cube-drone/rt0/players-guide/src/player/arcana/1_the_magician.md

 # I - The Magician

+The Magician gets the Clever Ability.

-The magician is resourceful, powerful, straightforward.
+The Magician is resourceful, powerful, straightforward.
 They plan and scheme.

 narrative ability: